seisman/SeisDB-AACSE/README.md

 2. The 201907 QuakeML file in the raw tarball is broken.
 Fan Wang @ MSU asked the original authors for the updated dataset and I got the new dataset from Fan Wang.
+3. This is not the completed data, i.e., some channels are not downloaded.

 ## Stations